 Individual therapy is talk therapy that is one-on-one between you and a therapist.
-When in a partial hospitalization program, individual therapy helps you work through any inner issues that you have that made you turn to alcohol and drugs.
+In PHP, individual therapy helps you work through inner issues that you have that influenced the turn to alcohol and drugs.

 Group therapy involves sessions with you, a therapist, and multiple other people that have similar issues to you.
 Within a PHP, group therapy helps you learn from the past actions of your fellow group therapy members.
 It also helps you build a loving community of people that understand and support you.

-Family therapy is a form of psychotherapy that allows the family of an addict to simultaneously talk with both the addict and a therapist.
+Family therapy is a psychotherapy that allows the family of an addict to attend therapy with their loved one.
 These family talks are about issues that addiction has caused in their lives.
 Family therapy helps addicts build home lives that are more conducive to sobriety.

 Art therapy is any creative alternative form of therapy.
-For example, some people suffering from addiction like to paint or listen to music to help them cope while in recovery.
+For example, some people like to paint or listen to music to help them cope while in recovery.

 Medication-assisted therapy uses specific medications to help relieve people of their addiction withdrawals.